Improper intake design:

 Ensure that the tank is filled under pressure by assembling a system.

 FILL WATER TANKS WITH WATER FILLERS

-Make sure your RV’s portable water tank is full in case you need a bathroom break on the way to the RV park, or if you’re planning on dry camping for just one night
+You should always keep a supply of water in your RV’s portable water tank in case you need a bathroom break on the way to the RV park, a spare water supply in case you need to fill your radiator in an emergency, or if you are planning on dry camping for one night only.